mutualmobile/MMDrawerController/README.md

 By default, the side drawer will stretch if the user pans past the maximum drawer width.
 This gives a playful stretch effect.
 You can disable this by setting `shouldStretchDrawer` to NO, or you can make your own overshoot animation by creating a custom visual state block and setting up custom transforms for when percentVisible is greater than 1.0

 ###Nifty Example
-We decided to spruce the example a bit using graphics generated from PaintCode.
+We decided to spruce up the example a bit using graphics generated from PaintCode.
 Hope you like it.

 The example shows off all the features of the library.
 Give it a whirl.